mbronshteyn/spring_cloud_microservices/README.md

 Spring Cloud Gateway with Load Balancer:

     - Start Gateway
-    - Start all three Article, Adjective, Verb and Noun Applications
+    - Start all three Sentence Applications.
+        - If using IntelliJ configure the app to run in parallel and run on separate server.port.
     - Run following request with Postman: curl -X GET \
           http://localhost:8080/sentence-client/port \